Volcán Osorno – Basic Background

 When To Go:

-Prime climbing is during the summer months of December, January and February though people do climb it year-round.
+Primetime climbing is during the summer months of December, January and February, though people climb it year-round.

 - A CONAF permit